bhklab/handbook/docs/General/Communications/bhklab_gmail.md

 ## Integrating BHKLab Gmail with other tools
-We recommend adding your BhKLab Gmail account to your regular email app or setting up email forwarding to make it easier to keep on top of shared lab documents and updates to calendar events.
+We recommend adding your BHKLab Gmail account to your regular email app or setting up email forwarding to make it easier to keep on top of shared lab documents and updates to calendar events.

 ### Add Gmail account to your email app
 Please note, you will need to complete this process for each device you want to receive lab emails on.